-A ground-breaking giant piece of outdoor theatre coming to West Yorkshire and Southwark
+A giant piece of outdoor theatre coming to Halifax and Southwark

 A dramatic collaboration with England's largest disabled-learning theatre company

 We're delighted to be working with Mind the Gap, Europe's largest learning-disabled theatre company, on a two-location showing of Zara: Daughters of Fortune - a provocative new show which will be staged at the Piece Hall in Halifax in April 2019, followed by a second performance at the Imperial War Museum in Southwark, London in May 2019.

 Five years in the making, Zara is the pinnacle of Mind the Gap’s ‘Daughters of Fortune’ project and we’re thrilled to be collaborating with them on this final piece in their creative journey.

 This compelling new piece of work tells the story of the caring relationship between mother Zara and the fight to protect her daughter Eva through a mix of narrative devices in an outdoor performance that brings larger than life filmic qualities to a both of these dramatic locations.
 Centrepiece to the show is a giant baby along with 3D projection mapping and a cast of performers and musicians.